Trust and process

 Attribution and corrections

 When a briefing begins from a discovered source item, SignalDesk links to the original source and names the publisher where available.
-If a published item is weak, outdated or inaccurate, it can be unpublished from the private editor while an internal record is retained.
+If a published item is weak, outdated or inaccurate, it can be corrected, updated or removed.

 Corrections or concerns can be sent through the contact page.
-We aim to fix factual issues, remove unsuitable material and improve thin drafts rather than defending poor copy.
+We aim to fix factual issues, remove unsuitable material and improve weak coverage rather than defending poor copy.

 Contact SignalDesk